aravindhk/QESummerSchool/Day-5/exercise-4/README.md

 As a rule, in order to collect informations, you first need to access the compute node you want to use with an interactive job.
-You can do this with the following command;
+You can do this with the following command:

     # Run me!
     srun --time=00:10:00 -N 1 --ntasks-per-node=1 [other cluster specific options] --pty /bin/bash